h2zero/NimBLE-Arduino/README.md

 At this time only the client code has been (nearly) fully implemented and work has started on the server code.

-# New Features:
+# Features:

 Multiple clients are supported, up to 3 presently.

 # Todo:

-1. Implement server code.
+1. Complete server implementation.
+2. Code cleanup.
-2. Create documentation.
+3. Create documentation.
-3. Examples.
+4. Examples.